NasrinNizam/TOBOLO/README.md

 <h1>TOBOLO, THE GUESSING GAME </h1>

 <h2>Overview : </h2>
-<h5>It is a very simple guessing game. there are two players.
+<h5>It is a very simple guessing game.
+There are two players.
 First player will give a number between 0-10.
 Second player have to guess what was the number.
 In this case, second player get five chances to guess.</h5>

 <h3>Tools : </h3>